urinieto/LargeScaleCoverSongId/README.md

 	./binary_task.py path_to_MSD -pca models/pca_250Kexamples_900dim_nocovers.pkl 50

-This should result in 82.2% if using the `-orig` flag, as reported in (Thierry et. al 2012).
+This should result in 82.2%, as reported in (Thierry et. al 2012).

 To run the test using a dictionary to project the data into a (hopefully) more separable space: